dialog-semiconductor/BLE_SDK6_examples/IR_remote/readme.md

 * **Test with Android APP**

-	- Install and run "IR Remote" app in the Android folder, agree if any permission requests pops up.
+	- Install and run the "IR Remote" app. in the Android folder, agree if any permission requests pops up.
+In Android 6.0+ the Google Android API update resulted Bluetooth LE technology requires location permissions to be granted in order to use the app.
 	- The app will try to find and connect to "DLG-Remote" device by its BD address on launch.
 Check if the device is properlly advertising or if the BD address is altered when the app keeps looking for the device.

 	![remote UI](assets/remote_ui_s.png)

-	- After successfully connected to the device, press any button to send corresponding commands.
+	- After successfully connecting to the device, press any button to send corresponding commands.
-	- By defalt, the controller screen would be configured for ZTE IPTV box, tap on the blue gear at bottom right corner to enter the editor
+	- By default, the controller screen would be configured for ZTE IPTV box, tap on the blue gear at bottom right corner to enter the editor

 	![editor UI](assets/editor_ui_s.png)

 	![New Profile UI](assets/new_profile_ui_s.png)

-	- Commands are essencially stored as profiles for different devices for simplicity, no device catagories or brand lists for current version.
+	- Commands are essentially stored as profiles for different devices for simplicity, no device categories or brand lists for current version.
 (Plan to be added in the future)
 	- To load another profile, click the profiles button at top left to select.
 By default only 2 devices are available.
-	- To create a new custom profile, click the plus icon at top right corner
+	- To create a new custom profile, click the plus icon at the top right corner
 	- Provide a device name, select proper protocol, input device address code and commands as heximal strings in corresponding fields.
 Hit save button down below to save and load the profile.
 	- The 2 default profiles are not editable nor deletable.
 - The Andriod app was made with MIT [App inventor 2](http://ai2.appinventor.mit.edu).
 The "source" form of the app is also available in the folder as the .aia file, which can be imported into app inventor for modification or further development.

 * **Test without Android APP**

-	- Use any BLE debug app for the test when you don't have an Android phone or not willing to install the app. (e.g. LightBlue, NRF Connector)
+	- Use any BLE debug app for the test when you don't have an Android phone or are not willing to install the app. (e.g. LightBlue)
 	- Scan and connect to device "DLG-Remote"
-	- Go to Unkonw Service with UUID started with EDFEC62E...
+	- Go to the unknown service UUID starting with EDFEC62E...
 	- Write commands as unsigned bytes to the only characteristic described as "Long Value"
 	- A unsigned integer(in hex) array is expected, with rules as below appied:
 		- The first byte is protocol picker, should be: